 Please attach to your application for admission a resumé, including a record of employment, scholastic honors, extracurricular activities, and community involvement.

-Please include a two to four, double-spaced paged personal statement indicating fully your reasons for wanting to study law, why you chose to apply to Pepperdine School of Law, significant extracurricular and/or civic activities, and any further information that you feel should be considered by the Admissions Committee.
+Please include a two to four, double-spaced paged personal statement indicating fully your reasons for wanting to study law, why you chose to apply to Pepperdine Law, significant extracurricular and/or civic activities, and any further information that you feel should be considered by the Admissions Committee.
 If you desire, please discuss any applicable factors that would bring diversity to the class including racial or ethnic origin, age, work experience, geographical origin, and socioeconomic background.